Picture Gallery> Derbyshire Pictures Index> This page

 Railway Cards of Derbyshire Scenes

-Six scenes from a set of old cards published by the Midland Railway,
+Six scenes from a set of old cards published by Photochrom for the Midland Railway,

 and part of a private collection, are included in this section.

 Half sizes of the cards are shown but you may view the full size picture by clicking on the links above each small picture.
-Full size images open in a new window
+These will open in a new window.

 1. View of High Tor, Matlock Full size image

-Undated.
-All six cards in this series are the same.
+All six cards in this series are the same as none were posted.

-There are more Images of Matlock & Matlock Bath elsewhere on this web site
+There are more Images of Matlock & Matlock Bath and High Tor elsewhere on this web site.
+This card is also repeated in the Matlock Dale section.

 2. Eyam Full size image